31-33/juryroom/imports/api/README.md

 `status`: *String representing the state the discussion is currently in.
 Possible values are `active` when discussion is in progress, `voting` when a vote is in progress (this should restrict other actions), and `finished` when the discussion is completed.*

 `commentLengthLimit`: *The maximum number of characters that a comment on this discussion may contain.*

+`deadline`: *If set, the discussion must be finished before the supplied value.
+If the discussion has not reached a consensus by this time, a hung-jury will be declared, and the discussion will end.*

 ---
 ## Topic